 Captive breeding programs in North America and Europe have been implemented.
 The sun bear also has protection under CITES, and allegedly has protection throughout most of its natural range, although there is little enforcement provided.

 Various conservation groups in Asia are also trying to help provide protection for the sun bear.

-Bear Trust International is an American organisation which works to protect different bear species around the world and their habitats through education, research, management and habitat conservation.
+Bear Trust International is an American organization that works to protect different bear species around the world and their habitats through education, research, management, and habitat conservation.

-Hauser Bears is a UK based charity with a mission to change peoples attitudes towards bears.
+Hauser Bears is a United Kingdom based charity with a mission to change people’s attitudes towards bears.
 Their main work revolves around research and education to ensure a future for all bear species.

 The Sun Bear Cubs, also known as Malayan Sun Bears or Sun Bear cubs, are medium-sized bear that resides in Southeast Asia but still is one of the smallest bear species out there.
 Their long snout and tiny skull set them apart from other bears due to their small size.

 The Sun Bear’s diet is largely fruit due to its high content of vitamins and the fact that vision is more important than any other sense in locating food or enemies at night when compared to Red Pandas, who are crepuscular creatures who are most active at night rather than during the day.

 What is the Sun Bear?